-SPIRITUAL FORMATION
+CHRISTIAN FORMATION

 God is love, and because God made humanity in his image, we are lovers, too.
 Jesus said that loving God and loving our neighbors ought to be our highest priorities.
-We make them our priorities through developing daily and weekly habits of spiritual formation.
+We make them our priorities through developing daily and weekly habits of Christian formation.
 Here are some ways members of the Church of the Resurrection engage in love-shaping, formative practices.

 kentaro-toma-6w69LjySugQ-unsplash

-MORNING PRAYER
+MORNING & EVENING PRAYER

 Since 1549, the daily offices (i.e. morning and evening prayer services) of the Book of Common Prayer have provided a way for Christians to read through the English Bible regularly and to draw near to God in prayer and praise.